muellert/python-gitea-api/README.md

 original API package, I had nothing to do with it.

-I, Toni Mueller, have only added the documentation bits in the 'docs' subdirectory.
+I, Toni Mueller, have only added and modified the documentation bits in the 'docs' subdirectory, and removed some auto-generated cruft from the code.

 The only reason I opened the Github repo is because I could not find a source repo for the original work of the Author, ZHANG Lei.
+If you are the author, please contact me.
+Thank you!